BrianStatesThat/airbnb-clone-project/README.md

 ### 9. DevOps Engineer
 - **Responsibilities**: Facilitates cooperation between development and operations teams.
 DevOps engineers build and maintain continuous integration and delivery (CI/CD) pipelines to streamline the software delivery process and ensure fast, reliable releases.

+## ⚙️ Technology Stack

+Our Airbnb Clone backend is built with a robust and scalable technology stack to ensure performance, security, and maintainability.

+### 1. **Django**
+   - **Purpose**: A high-level Python web framework used to build the core backend of the application.
+It provides a clean and maintainable structure for web applications and supports rapid development with built-in features like authentication, database management, and security.

+### 2. **Django REST Framework (DRF)**
+   - **Purpose**: A powerful toolkit for building RESTful APIs in Django.
+DRF simplifies API development by providing authentication, serialization, and request handling out of the box.

+### 3. **GraphQL**
+   - **Purpose**: A query language that provides a flexible and efficient way to retrieve and manipulate data from the backend.
+It allows clients to request only the data they need, reducing over-fetching and under-fetching issues.

+### 4. **PostgreSQL**
+   - **Purpose**: A powerful, open-source relational database used to store structured data such as user profiles, property listings, bookings, and payments.
+PostgreSQL ensures high performance and scalability.

+### 5. **Celery**
+   - **Purpose**: A task queue used for handling asynchronous background tasks.
+It is essential for processing time-consuming operations like sending notifications, handling large-scale database operations, and managing scheduled tasks.

+### 6. **Redis**
+   - **Purpose**: An in-memory key-value store used for caching and session management.
+It helps speed up database queries and improves overall system performance.

+### 7. **Docker**
+   - **Purpose**: A containerization tool that ensures the application runs in a consistent environment across different systems.
+It helps streamline development, testing, and deployment.

+### 8. **CI/CD Pipelines**
+   - **Purpose**: Continuous Integration and Continuous Deployment (CI/CD) pipelines automate the process of testing and deploying code changes.
+This ensures smooth and efficient software delivery.